Use universal links to link to content within your app and share data securely.

 WKWeb, and links that result in a call to

-open(_:, such as those that occur in Mail, Messages, and other apps.
+open(_: in macOS, such as those that occur in Mail, Messages, and other apps.

 Communicate with Other Apps

-UIKit apps can communicate through universal links.
+Apps can communicate through universal links.
 Supporting universal links allows other apps to send small amounts of data directly to your app without using a third-party server.

 Define the parameters that your app handles within the URL query string.
 For example, a photo library app might specify parameters that include the name of an album and the index of a photo to display.